FAQs

 What if I can't memorize music?

-Can I participate in band for only half of the school year?
+Can I participate in band OR GUARD for only part of the year?

 Is band expensive?